José Tartabull: Career

 Tartabull started his major career with the Kansas City Athletics.
-He made his first major appearance on April 10, 1962 in the ninth inning of the Opening Day against the Minnesota Twins, taking over for Leo Posada in centerfield (had the Twins rallied to force the bottom of the inning, he would have batted).
+He made his first major appearance on April 10, 1962, in the ninth inning of the Opening Day against the Minnesota Twins, taking over for Leo Posada in centerfield (had the Twins rallied to force the bottom of the inning, he would have batted).
 Tartabull would makes appearances in 107 games for the Athletics, playing in center field (either for the whole game or near the end) or as a pinch hitter/runner.
-Tartabull started his major career with the Kansas City Athletics.
-He made his first major appearance on April 10, 1962 in the ninth inning of the Opening Day against the Minnesota Twins, taking over for Leo Posada in centerfield (had the Twins rallied to force the bottom of the inning, he would have batted).
 He batted .277 while stealing 19 bases on 24 attempts.
 He made it to the Opening Day roster the following year and started the whole game at center field.
-He hit his first ever home run on August 11 off Barry Latman in a 2-1 loss at Cleveland Stadium.
+He hit his first ever home run on August 11 off Barry Latman in a 2–1 loss at Cleveland Stadium.
 He played in just 79 games (mostly in the field with a few pinch appearances), batting .240 while stealing 16 bases on 17 attempts.

 He played in 104 games the next year, but he struggled to what would be his career-low in batting average with .200 while stealing four bases (he played 59 games in the outfield while pinch hitting 44 times and running 14 times).
 He played 54 games in the outfield in 1965 while pinch hitting 16 times in what was the first of only two years where he did not pinch-run the whole year; in 68 games, he batted .312 with eleven stolen bases on sixteen attempts.
 He hit his second (and last) career home run on August 1, doing so off Phil Ortega of the Washington Senators at Municipal Stadium.
 He stated that it was his short stroke of the bat as the reason he did not hit many home runs, since he utilized the slapped stroke to hit line drives or "hoppers" in the holes between the fielders.